|4 May 2020|

 ISKL was quite young then and had no award/way to recognize an outstanding senior, one who excelled in academics, activities and sports.
 So Hadwen created it.

-I remember Matthew and Anthony because they were twins, whom I had taught.
+I remember Matthew and Peter because they were twins, whom I had taught.
 They were great kids, full of fun, active in sports, active in school life, good students, well-liked (just the kind of kids who would be likely to win the Hadwen as seniors).
 They told us about how they earned pocket money like an allowance by "passing the peanuts" at High Commission functions.
 They were the youngest sons.
-Peter was a year or two older.
+Timothy was a year or two older.

-I remember in Peter's sixth-grade class he sat at his desk under a large golf umbrella for quite some time.
+I remember in Timothy's sixth-grade class he sat at his desk under a large golf umbrella for quite some time.
 This was at the old Istana and his teacher was Nancy Lambeth, who has passed away.
 There was no air conditioning in the bedrooms that became classrooms, but there were fans.
 The building was old and so had very high ceilings and the fans hung quite far down from the ceiling with long shafts, which had a sort of a bowl or cup to cover the point where the shafts attached to the fan hook at the ceiling and the wires were connected.
-The bowl in Peter's classroom had become dislodged and no longer touched the ceiling, there being about a two-inch gap between the edge of the bowl and the ceiling.
+The bowl in Timothy's classroom had become dislodged and no longer touched the ceiling, there being about a two-inch gap between the edge of the bowl and the ceiling.
 So a family of birds took advantage of such a safe place and built their nest in the bowl.
 When it was potty time all the birds just perched on the edge of the bowl and let go.
 So the golf umbrella was to protect the kid underneath who would have taken a direct hit.
 We had birds flying in and out of our classrooms quite regularly as the windows and doors were always open.

 Canadians were always invited to their Christmas function at their house on Jalan Stonor and so as a Canadian, I went along.
 Mrs. Hadwen was so apologetic for the phony tinsel tree, galling especially for a Canadian family and the HC at that.
 Nothing on the tree was natural, no pine cones etc. So, she said if it was going to be false it might as well be completely, absolutely unnatural.